-You must make your own reservation by calling the hotel directly at +1 (607) 753-8300 and asking for the Forever Wild block.
-A special rate of $77 + tax been negotiated for Forever Wild participants on July 7, 2013 (cohort 1) and on July 14 (cohort 2) -- please show school ID when checking in.
-Rates are based upon double occupancy.
-Additional adults are $10.00 each.
+You must make your own reservation by calling the hotel directly at +1 607-299-4455 and asking for the Forever Wild group.
+A special rate of $120 + tax been negotiated for Forever Wild Summer Scholars on July 7, 2023 (group 1) and on July 14, 2023 (group 2).
 Please request the Forever Wild rate when making your reservation.
 Each individual caller will be asked to guarantee their rooms with a valid credit card at the time of booking.
+We encourage sharing rooms!

-Reservations must be made by June 6, 2013.
+Reservations must be made by June 7th (week one) or June 14th (week two).
 After this date any un-utilized rooms in the Forever Wild blocks will fall back into general inventory for the hotel to resell and our group discounted rate will no longer be available.

-Any individual cancellations need to be made by 4 PM on the day prior to arrival.
+Any individual cancellations need to be made by 4 p.m. two days prior to arrival.
 Any cancellations made after this time are subject to a penalty of 1 night’s room charge.

-The rest of the week, you will be the first members of the public to stay at Great Camp Huntington.
+The rest of the week, you will lodge at Great Camp Huntington.
 The camp was originally built in 1870 as a summer retreat.
-The facility, now more than one hundred years later, will accommodate all of our participants in dorm-style and historic buildings.
-The rustic charm and historic nature of these buildings means that some buildings have shared bathrooms, others will require participants to leave their building and walk a short distance to a shared bathroom.
+The facility, now more than one hundred years later, will accommodate all of our Summer Scholars in dorm-style and historic buildings.
+The rustic charm and historic nature of these buildings means that some buildings have shared bathrooms, others will require Summer Scholars to leave their building and walk a short distance to a shared bathroom.
 All beds are single, bunk-style beds.
-The camp’s lack of cellular phone service and its distance to the nearest hospital (one hour) exemplify its remote nature.
-With its mission to promote natural education, Camp Huntington offers the group a variety of outdoor equipment and resources to experience nature.
+The camp’s intermittent cellular phone service and its distance to the nearest hospital (80 miles) exemplify its remote nature.
+With its mission to promote environmental education, Camp Huntington offers the group a variety of outdoor equipment and resources to experience nature.
 These include approximately four miles of hiking trails, the self-guided Waldbauer Nature Trail, canoes and kayaks, and an outdoor fire pit.
-SUNY Cortland has remained true to the tradition and history of the camp, and has only added a few modern updates, including Wi-Fi service in some buildings, in order to facilitate interaction with the natural environment and to deepen students’ connection to the experience of camp living.
+SUNY Cortland has remained true to the tradition and history of the camp and has only added a few modern updates, including Wi-Fi service in some buildings, in order to facilitate interaction with the natural environment and to deepen students’ connection to the experience of camp living.
 This is an incredible opportunity to experience nature as Gilded Age industrialists did.
-For details on each of the camp’s buildings, please navigate to the college’s link: http://www2.cortland.edu/off-campus/outdoor-education-facilities/raquette-lake/camp-huntington/facilities.dot
+Learn more about Camp Huntington's buildings.
+Unfortunately, given the nature of the Camp Huntington facilities, families cannot be accommodated.

-Participants should make travel plans to arrive in Cortland, NY by Sunday in time for the 5:00 p.m. welcome, dinner and orientation at the SUNY Cortland Alumni House.
-The two closest airports to Cortland are Syracuse’s Hancock International Airport (approximately 50 minutes) and the Ithaca Tompkins Regional Airport (approximately 20 minutes).
-Participants can sign up for one of the shuttle runs SUNY Cortland will provide on Sunday for $35.00.
-A chartered bus will take all the participants from Cortland to Camp Huntington on Monday afternoon.
-Saturday morning, the chartered bus will pick up the group at Camp Huntington at 10:00 a.m., making a stop at the Syracuse airport at approximately 12:00 P.M.
+Summer Scholars should make travel plans to arrive in Cortland, NY by Sunday in time for the 5 p.m. welcome, dinner and orientation.
+The Syracuse Hancock International Airport is approximately a 50-minute drive to Cortland.
+Summer Scholars can sign up for one of the shuttle runs SUNY Cortland will provide on Sunday for $35.00.
+A chartered bus will take all the Summer Scholars from Cortland to Camp Huntington on Monday afternoon (no extra charge).
+Saturday morning, the chartered bus will pick up the group at Camp Huntington at 10 a.m., making a stop at the Syracuse airport at approximately 12:30 p.m.
 Those flying out of Syracuse on Saturday should arrange airline departures not earlier than 2:30 p.m.